 We are hopeful that the ad tech industry will adopt a standardized solution like this one and we’ve already heard positive initial reports that publishers and buyers plan to adopt.

 We strongly suggest any affected partners join this industry-standard framework, sign the agreement, and implement the technical specification.

 We are also evaluating the DAA Ad Choices proposed solution, which could complement the Framework nicely, though we don’t have firm plans yet.

-If you’re interested in learning more, read our CCPA blog series or contact our privacy task force.
+If you’re interested in learning more, contact our privacy task force or read our CCPA blog series:

 This article was written by Eric Shiffman, senior product marketing manager at SpotX